ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 ## LSF PAYGo features
 {: #paygo-feature}

 The LSF Pay-As-You-Go (PAYGo) feature enables a flexible pricing model for {{site.data.keyword.spectrum_full_notm}} clusters based on vCPU usage per hour.
-With this solution, users are billed proportionally to the compute resources consumed by eliminating the need for upfront licensing costs.
+With this solution, the users are billed proportionally for the compute resources that are consumed.
+This eliminates the need for upfront licensing costs.

 ### PAYGo Image Design
 {: #paygo-image-design}